henzk/featuremonkey/docs/index.rst

     and to offer a configuration option [ALMK]_ .

 When trying to modularize software-systems to acheive reusability, components come to mind.
-However, there is a problem with that: large components are very specific which limits reuse;
+However, large components are often very specific which limits their reuse;
-many small components often make it necessary to write larger amounts of glue code to integrate them.
+many small components often make it necessary to write a large amount of glue code to integrate them.

 So components are nice --- but it feels like there is something missing.

-Features provide an additional dimension of modularity by allowing the developer to encapsulate code related to a specific concern that is scattered across multiple locations of the codebase into feature modules.
+Features provide an additional dimension of modularity by allowing the developer to encapsulate code related to a specific concern that is scattered across multiple locations of the codebase into so-called *feature modules*.
-Products can then be composed automatically by selecting a set of feature modules.
+Products can then be composed automatically by selecting a set of these feature modules.

-Common approaches to FOSD are the use of generative techniques i.e. composing a product`s code and other artefacts as part of the build process, the use of specialized programming languages with feature support, or making features explicit using IDE support.
+Common approaches to FOSD are the use of generative techniques i.e. statically composing a product`s code and other artefacts as part of the build process e.g. `FeatureHouse <http://fosd.net/fh>`_, the use of specialized programming languages with feature support e.g. `FeatureC++ <http://fosd.net/fcc>`_, or by making features explicit using IDE support e.g. `CIDE <http://fosd.net/cide>`_.

-``featuremonkey`` implements feature composition by using monkeypatching i.e. structures are dynamically redefined at runtime.
+``featuremonkey`` implements feature composition by using monkeypatching i.e. structures are dynamically modified at runtime.

 *******************************************
 Fun facts on featuremonkey for FOSD people
 *******************************************

-- features are bound at startup time or later (dynamic feature binding)
+- dynamic feature binding at startup time or later
-- however, feature binding is not fully dynamic as there is no way to unbind a feature once it has been bound.
+- no unbind
-- featuremonkey uses delegation layers that are injected at runtime when composing the features.
+- in Python everything is an object --- ``featuremonkey`` composes objects
-- featuremonkey composes objects(instances that is)
+- function/method refinements are implemented as delegation layers(wrappers wrapping wrappers wrapping ...)
-- packages, modules, classes, functions, methods and so on are all objects in python ... therefore, featuremonkey can compose those as well.
+- uses monkeypatching to bind features --- dynamic program modification

-- featuremonkey uses monkeypatching to bind features: it adapts the interpreter state.
+The central operation exposed by ``featuremonkey`` is ``compose``.

-The basic operation  offered by ``featuremonkey`` is ``compose``.
+It applies transformations.

 ***************************************
 Feature Oriented Software Development